engrjvramos/presello-clone/README.md

 - [ ] Add a sort by price, sort by date added and sort by floor area functionality.
 - [ ] Add filter by property type functionality.
-- [ ] Add framer motion for animations.
+- [ ] Add framer motion for page transition.

 ## Getting started